Shooting after Chiefs Super Bowl parade seemed to stem from dispute among several people, police say

 Police Chief Stacey Graves said that the 22 people injured in the shooting ranged between the ages of 8 and 47 years old, half of whom were under the age of 16.
 A mother of two was also killed.

-Three people were detained — including two juveniles — and firearms were recovered during the mayhem, police said.
-But investigators are calling for witnesses, people with cellphone footage and victims of the violence to call a dedicated hotline.
+Three people were detained — including two juveniles — but no charges have been filed yet, Graves said.
+Police are calling for witnesses, people with cellphone footage and victims of the violence to call a dedicated hotline.

 “We are working to determine the involvement of others.
 And it should be noted we have recovered several firearms.
 This incident is still a very active investigation,” Graves said at a news conference.